kambire/mod-progression-system/README.md

 ### Incorrect ExtendedCost / items cost gold
 - If an item costs gold, it usually means `ExtendedCost = 0`.
 - Fix by applying the correct `ExtendedCost` IDs for that season.

+### Module disabled but DB changes remain
+- Disabling `ProgressionSystem.LoadDatabase` stops new SQL from applying, but it does not rollback existing DB changes.
+- Use backups or the manual vendor-flag restore in `audit/NPCFLAG_VENDOR_FIX.sql` if you need to revert defaults.

 ---